HendrikKuehne/belief_propagation/NOTES.md

 * Why does BP not converge on some states' $\braket{\psi|\psi}$?
     * This happens often for states that were obtained using loop series DMRG, but also after SU-TEBD.
 The crucial question is: Is this a property of the TFI ground states, or an artefact of the methods I use?
 If the former were true, that would be bith interesting and a blow to my whole work here.
     * Do TFI ground states / non-converging states have some weird topological properties?
+* BP performs significantly worse at the TFI critical point $g\approx 1$ (see DMRG numerical results); what is up with that?
+    * "The onset of long-range correlations, typical of the occurrence of a phase transition, leads generically to poor performance of BP." (p.
+291 in [Information, Physics and Computation (Koller, 2009)](https://doi.org/10.1093/acprof:oso/9780198570837.001.0001)).

+[^1]: Feynman contraction refers to contracting over an edgenot by summing over it and merging the tensors, but instead by inserting a resolution of the identity and summing over the different terms that arise.
+See [Huang et Al, 2022](https://arxiv.org/abs/2005.06787), Section three; and [Girolamo, 2023](https://mediatum.ub.tum.de/1747499).

+[^2]: `np.einsum_path` cannot contract large networks (i.e. many edges) because the alphabet with which it creates it's equations is limited to 52 characters (lower- and uppercase letters).
+This seems a severe limitation to me, I don't understand why that's in there; `cotengra.einsum` does not have that limitation, so I'm using that instead (dated 30.09.2024).

+[^3]: Refer to Christian's [pytenet](https://github.com/cmendl/pytenet/tree/master).
+The file [`pytenet/doc/conf.py`](https://github.com/cmendl/pytenet/blob/master/doc/conf.py) is especially relevant.

 [^4]: In the code contained herein, only nodes contain values.
 The emphasis is here on *associate*; the $1/Z$ that we could associate with an edge is factorized, it's factors being distributed in the adjacent nodes.